LANTAU ISLAND

 GETTING TO/FROM TUNG CHUNG –

-TRAIN – Tung Chung MTR Station is the terminus of the Tung Chung Line which begins at Hong Kong Station on Hong Kong Island.
+TRAIN – Tung Chung MTR Station is the terminus of the Tung Chung Line which begins at Hong Kong Station on Hong Kong Island and also serves Kowloon Station.
 Trains operate at up to 10 minute intervals from approx 6am until almost 1am.
-The journey to Hong Kong Station takes about 35 minutes and interchange stations at Sunny Bay (for Disneyland Resort), Lai King, Nam Cheong and Kowloon mean almost all parts of the rail network can be easily accessed.
+The journey from Hong Kong Station takes about 35 minutes or from Kowloon Station about 30 minutes and interchange stations at Sunny Bay (for Disneyland Resort), Lai King and Nam Cheong mean almost all parts of the rail network can be easily accessed.

 E11 (Citybus) – to Causeway Bay (Tin Hau MTR Station) via Sheung Wan, Central, Admiralty and Wan Chai